-Experimental Setup.
-All experiments were run on a commodity laptop with 16GB RAM and Windows 10.
-We use Cloudlab [33] for running backend server for the user studies.
 We use a custom OpenStack profile running Ubuntu 16.04 with 256GB RAM.
 For the frontend, we use the chrome browser of Samsung Tablet that has 2GB RAM and 1.6GHz Processor.
 For ASR, we use Azure's Custom Speech Service because it allows us to customize the language model of the speech recognizer.
 Hence, training a language model with the dataset of SQL queries would allow us to capture the vocabulary of the underlying application.
 Employees training dataset of 750 queries is used to train the language model.
-We present the comparison of Azure's Custom Speech Service with other ASR tools in Appendix.
+Due to space constraints, we present the comparison of Azure's Custom Speech Service with other ASR tools in our tech report [9].